mayyamark/a24-library/server/README.md

 ### Book reviews

-All of these endpoints need a Bearer token.
+All of these endpoints require a Bearer token.

 1.  **GET/api/books/:id/reviews** - _Gets all of the not-deleted reviews for the given book._
     <details>
     <summary>Click for more details</summary>

-    - Needs a Bearer token.
+    - Requires a Bearer token.

     - An example: `GET/api/books/2/reviews`

-    - Does not need a request body

     - An example for a response: